Remington Model 798 and 799 Rifles

 By Chuck Hawks

-In 2006 Remington Arms, America's oldest gun maker, began importing barreled actions based on traditional Mauser type actions.
-These barreled actions are made for Remington by Zastava Arms of Serbia, one of the most experienced (in business since 1853) of the Eastern European arms companies.
+In 2006 and for a couple of years subsequent, Remington Arms imported barreled actions based on traditional Mauser type actiona.
+These barreled actions were made for Remington by Zastava Arms of Serbia, one of the most experienced (in business since 1853) of the Eastern European arms companies.
 Zastava Oruzje has been manufacturing Mauser Model 98 actions since 1928.
-The Zastava barreled actions are then stocked in American made laminated hardwood stocks and marketed as the Remington Models 798 and 799.
+The Zastava barreled actions were then stocked in American made laminated hardwood stocks and marketed as the Remington Models 798 and 799.

 The Model 798 is based on a standard length, square bridge, Mauser 98 action chambered for centerfire hunting cartridges ranging from the .243 Winchester to the .458 Winchester Magnum.
 This is an all steel, controlled feed action using a flat bottom receiver with an integral recoil lug, one-piece bolt with dual locking lugs plus a third safety lug and a bolt guide, full length extractor, solid steel one-piece bottom iron/magazine box/trigger guard, hinged magazine floor plate, and all of the usual Mauser 98 deluxe features.